ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Upon receiving this event, a framer implementation is responsible for performing any necessary transformations and sending the resulting data back to the Message Framer, which will in turn send it to the next protocol.
-To improve performance, implementations SHOULD ensure that there is a way to pass the original data through without copying.
+To improve performance, implementations should ensure that there is a way to pass the original data through without copying.

 ~~~